-I am a Senior Lecturer in History at Canterbury Christ Church University, I have previously administered to the British Studies exchange study programme for the School of Humanities and served as programme director for Levels 5/6 for History.
-I presently serve as Director of Recruitment and Marketing for the School and sit on the School Board.
+I am a Senior Lecturer in History at Canterbury Christ Church University, I have previously administered to the British Studies exchange study programme and served as programme director for Levels 5/6 for History, and School Director of Recruitment.
+I am presently the Course Lead for the medieval and early modern studies MA.

-I am presently in the early stages of a new book project: a history of 'ending' poverty in the British Atlantic world, c.
-1600-1848, and intend to cover material ranging from utopian imaginings to colonial displacement and architectural and environmental design.
+I am presently in the early stages of a new book project: tentatively called 'The Wheel of Poverty, c.
+1600-1800' and intend to cover material ranging from utopian imaginings to colonial displacement, and architectural and environmental design.

 I am presently teaching: